johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ```

 > This replacement also works even if we only have a binary dependency of the distributed actor providing library, but provide the _remote implementation on our project (compiling from source).
 This allows for re-use actors which are declared in libraries for which we do not have sources.

+An interesting benefit from this approach is that if developing a generally useful library of a few distributed actors and operations on them, they need not provide any `_remote` implementations or specific transports.
+This means, that in test modules they may use some `TestTransport()` and keep the main module free of any transport dependencies or transport related code.
+The code would even compile, and run completely fine until used in a distributed setting at which point the user of the library has to take the required steps to set up and use the transport of course.

 In practice, this means that a project would install a SwiftPM plugin (see, [SE-0303](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md)) which source generates the tiny bit of glue code necessary for each of the distributed functions and their respective message representation.
 Because such source generation plugins run transparently to developers during the build process, it is not really noticeable during development time that source generation is used.